HomeContactBlogAbout usLinks

 The LLA's most recent project is fundraising to help with the rebuild of the BBMF's Supermarine Spitfire TE311, which is well underway.

-The LLA owns two Avro Aircraft, Avro Vulcan XM594 and Avro Shackleton WR977, these Aircraft are on display at Newark Air Museum and along with the Avro Lancaster were designed by Roy Chadwick.
-The Association has over 6,000 members Worldwide and it's long-term aim is to help keep the Lancaster flying and keep it's home in Lincolnshire, as a tribute to the thousands of bomber command Aircrew who lost their lives during World War II.
+The LLA owns two Avro aircraft, Avro Vulcan XM594 and Avro Shackleton WR977, these aircraft are on display at Newark Air Museum and along with the Avro Lancaster were designed by Roy Chadwick.
+The association has over 6,000 members worldwide and its long-term aim is to help keep the Lancaster flying and keep its home in Lincolnshire as a tribute to the thousands of bomber command aircrew who lost their lives during World War II.

 Why not join the Lincolnshire Lancaster Association and help to keep the Lancaster and the Battle of Britain Memorial Flight alive.

-Lincolnshire's Lancaster Association Website
+Lincolnshire's Lancaster Association website

 Click image to join the Lincs-Lancs Association

-The Battle of Britain Memorial Flight Website
+The Battle of Britain Memorial Flight website

-Supermarine Spitfire Mk LFIXe MK356 (UF-Q)
+Supermarine Spitfire Mk LFIXe MK356 (UF-Q) at Lincs-Lancs Association 2012

 Images courtesy of Colin Smedley/Oscarpix Imaging

-The BBMF's new boss - Thursday 5th November 2009
+The BBMF's New Boss - Thursday 5th November 2009

 Squadron Leader Ian Smith and Squadron Leader Al Pinner